sinemad/cppm-acme-cert-manager/docs/06-script-reference.md

 **Called by:** supercronic every Sunday at 03:00 container-local time.
 **Manual:** `docker exec -it cppm-acme-cert-manager /opt/cppm/trust_check.sh`

-Verifies that every required Let's Encrypt CA and intermediate CA certificate is present in the ClearPass trust list, and uploads any that are missing — without issuing or renewing certificates.
+Iterates over every server in `servers.json`.
+For each server, verifies that every required ACME CA and intermediate CA certificate is present in the ClearPass trust list and uploads any that are missing — without issuing or renewing certificates.

 Behaviour:
-1. Exits cleanly if the domain certificates have not yet been issued.
+1. Skips a server if its domain certificates have not yet been issued.
-2. Calls `clearpass_upload.py --only-trust-check` with both the ECC and RSA CA chain paths, so intermediates unique to either chain (e.g. R13 in the RSA chain) are always checked.
+2. Calls `clearpass_upload.py --only-trust-check` with both the ECC and RSA CA chain paths, so intermediates unique to either chain are always checked.
-3. Respects `trust-exclusions.conf` — excluded certs are silently skipped.
+3. Applies trust exclusions: per-server exclusions from `servers.json` take precedence; falls back to `trust-exclusions.conf` if none are configured.
 4. Appends output to `/data/certs/.logs/upload.log` and writes a `TRUST` entry to `status.log`.